Sangamon County

 What benefits will the community see?
 Will this facility generate new jobs and local tax revenue?

-This project will bring significant benefits to the community - a capital investment exceeding $500 million, hundreds of construction jobs, permanent full-time employment opportunities, and ongoing property tax revenue for schools, fire departments, and emergency services.
-We're committed to prioritizing local workers and contractors through Sangamon County's workforce.
+This project will bring significant benefits to the community, including a capital investment exceeding $500 million, hundreds of construction jobs, permanent full-time employment opportunities, and ongoing property tax revenue for schools, fire departments, and emergency services.
+We are committed to prioritizing local workers and contractors through Sangamon County’s workforce.

 This project represents a capital investment exceeding $500 million across multiple phases.
-The facility will generate ongoing property tax revenue that directly funds schools, fire departments, emergency services, and essential local services.
+At full buildout, the project is expected to generate approximately $6 million annually in property tax revenue, supporting schools, fire departments, emergency services, and essential local services.

 CyrusOne is not requesting any property tax abatement for this project.
 Property tax assessments and payments are administered by the County Assessor’s office in accordance with Illinois law.
 CyrusOne will comply with all applicable tax regulations.

 Tax revenue is only one component of the total economic impact.
-This 24/7 operation will increase demand for support services throughout the region, trigger hiring in local companies outside of CyrusOne, and provide hundreds of construction jobs throughout the development lifecycle.
+This 24/7 operation will increase demand for support services throughout the region, support local businesses, and create jobs throughout the development lifecycle.

 How many permanent jobs will the data center create?